ding2/ding2/themes/ddbasic/README.md

 ~$ gulp sass
 ```

-To compile the KSS into /kss from the current SCSS:
+Compile KSS from SCSS into sites/all/themes/ddbasic/styleguide:

 ```
+# Compile all sass into one css file
+~$ gulp sassprod
+# Compile KSS into the styleguide folder
 ~$ gulp kss
 ```